-Hazardous products such as those mentioned above have the potential to harm people, pets, and wildlife.
-To identify potentially hazardous products, look for words on the product label such as poison, danger, warning, caution, or flammable.
+Hazardous products have the potential to harm people, pets and wildlife.
+To identify potentially hazardous products, look for words on the product label such as poison, danger, warning, caution, toxic, explosive or flammable.
 Hazardous products should be taken to special collection facilities for disposal.
 They should never be thrown in the trash because they can pose threats to public health and the environment.
 These threats vary according to specific properties of the product.

 - Choose products with child resistant packaging.

 - Avoid aerosol products when possible.
-Aerosols disperse substances that can be inhaled deeply into the lungs and absorbed into the bloodstream.
+Aerosols disperse hazardous substances that can be inhaled and absorbed into the bloodstream.

 - Use non-hazardous or less-hazardous alternative products and recipes.
-One general household cleaner can serve many purposes; you do not need a different product for every cleaning problem.
+One multi-use household cleaner can serve most cleaning jobs; you do not need a different product for every cleaning problem.

 - If safer alternatives are not available, buy only the amount you will need.
-Make sure that you understand what hazards are associated with a product’s use or disposal.
+Make sure that you understand what hazards are associated with a product’s use, storage and disposal.